Roth Conversions vs. Roth Contributions: Which One Should You Prioritize?

 Does the backdoor Roth contribution count against the annual contribution limit?

-It does.
-The $7,000 annual limit applies to the underlying contribution to the traditional IRA.
-The subsequent conversion to Roth does not count separately toward any limit.
+Yes.
+The $7,000 limit applies to the underlying traditional IRA contribution; the subsequent conversion does not count separately toward any limit.

 What if my employer 401(k) doesn't accept incoming rollovers?

-Then you're stuck with the pro-rata problem unless you can find a plan that does accept them.
-Some solo 401(k) plans also work if you have any self-employment income.
-This is worth investigating before doing a backdoor contribution with a large pre-tax IRA in the background.
+Then the pro-rata problem remains until you find a plan that does.
+A solo 401(k) can also work if you have any self-employment income.

 Is there an income limit on Roth conversions?

-No. Congress removed the income limit on conversions in 2010.
-Any amount, from any traditional IRA or eligible employer plan, can be converted regardless of your income.
+No. Congress removed the income limit on conversions in 2010, so any amount can be converted regardless of your income.

 What to Do Next